Alejogb1/job-board/blog-data/how-do-i-draw-on-a-pyside6-pixmap.md

 id: "how-do-i-draw-on-a-pyside6-pixmap"
 ---

-Alright, let's tackle drawing on a PySide6 pixmap.
+, let's tackle drawing on a PySide6 pixmap.
 This isn't uncommon; I've had to do it myself plenty of times, particularly when building custom image manipulation tools.
 It’s a common requirement when you need to add overlays, annotations, or perform any kind of direct pixel modification within a graphical context.
 The straightforward approach is through `QPainter`, which allows you to interact with the pixmap's drawing surface.
-It’s less about "drawing on" a pixmap *per se*, and more about utilizing a painter to *render* onto its underlying buffer.
+It’s less about "drawing on" a pixmap _per se_, and more about utilizing a painter to _render_ onto its underlying buffer.

 First, understand that a `QPixmap` in PySide6 is essentially a pixel-based representation of an image.
 It's a container for image data, not a drawing canvas itself.
 To draw on it, we’ll use a `QPainter`.
 This is crucial, because directly manipulating the pixmap's raw byte data is generally less efficient and significantly more complex. `QPainter` provides a high-level interface for drawing shapes, text, and even other images directly onto surfaces like a pixmap.